reactjs/react.dev/content/docs/context.md

 ## Legacy API

-> The legacy context API was deprecated in React 16.3 and will be removed in version 17.
+> The old context API was marked as legacy in React 16.3 and will be removed in version 17.
 >
 > React previously shipped with an experimental context API.
 The old API will be supported in all 16.x releases, but applications using it should migrate to the new version.
 Read the [legacy context docs here](/docs/legacy-context.html).